zhangning737/njustThesisMaster/README.md

 1. MacTex (ctex included, version > tex-live2019);

-2. OR texlive2019 on windows OS (winEdt8.0 & SumatraPDF is recommended)
+2. OR texlive2019 or newer version on windows OS (winEdt8.0 & SumatraPDF is recommended)

+3. OR texlive2019 or newer version on Linux

 ================================================================================
 Notes: